tianxiaogu/tianxiaogu.github.io/sata/index.md

 Download our model-based automated testing tool [Ape](ape-bin.zip).

 !!! note:
-    On Android 6 only now.
-If you need a version for Android 7, please contact me.
+    The zip is for Android 6 only now.
+Click here to get the [ape.jar](ape.jar) for Android 7.

 ## Install